-- Real-time protection system notifies you when any sort of threat tries to intrude in your system, or, whenever any app tries to change important setting of your PC.
+- Real-time protection system notifies you when any sort of threat tries to intrude on your system, or, whenever any app tries to change the important setting of your PC.

 - On-demand scanning options.
-You can initiate a scanning on any part of your PC, USB device.
-Windows Defender will automatically detects any threat, removes them, or, in some instances, sends any threat to quarantine state.
+You can initiate a scanning on any part of your PC, or USB device.
+Windows Defender will automatically detect any threat, removes them, or, in some instances, sends any threat to a quarantine state.

-Turning off Windows Defender’s real-time protection is a temporary measure (in case you do not forcibly disable it permanently), it will automatically turn real-time protection back on depending of Microsoft own algorithm, or, on next system reboot.
+Turning off Windows Defender’s real-time protection is a temporary measure (in case you do not forcibly disable it permanently), it will automatically turn real-time protection back on depending on Microsoft’s own algorithm, or, on the next system reboot.

 For more information about Microsoft Windows Defender, browse Microsoft’s official page.